By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

-Here are some of the more relevant service review sites for dentists:
+Some of the more relevant service review sites for dentists include:

 Priming The Pump?

-Two of the easiest ways to get patients to post to your social media pages, or submit a positive review are 1) having in-office display materials and ‘takeaways’ with instructions for doing so, and 2) sending an email to your patients, preferably, immediately following a visit, inviting them to post or review, or take some action related to your social media presence.
+The two general ways to get patients to post to your social media pages, or submit a positive review are 1) having in-office display materials and ‘takeaways’ with instructions for doing so, and 2) utilizing an automated review generator platform that ideally ‘filters’ less than flattering reviews for remedial action by the practice.

 Because these reviews are so valuable, you should consider offering a bit of incentive to yield the desired result.
 For example, you may wish to emulate what other establishments in your area have done for years only, instead of asking someone to “Drop your business card in the fishbowl to receive a change to win [this or that],” invite them to interact with you online.
 Explain that, in exchange for e.g. Liking your Facebook page, “Checking In” to your location through Facebook, posting to your Twitter feed, LinkedIn profile, Facebook page or, even better, videotaping and uploading a testimonial to Youtube, your patient will be entered to receive a valuable award.